 I slept in again.
 My pick-up was arranged for 5 pm, and I only had about 3 miles remaining for the hike out.
-I took my time cooking and packing, hung up my sleeping bag and tent to dry in the sun, and spent some time sprinting back and forth on the trail to stay warm.
+I took my time cooking and packing, hung up my sleeping bag and tent to dry in the sun, and sprinted back and forth on the trail to stay warm.
 I left a little after 1 for the trailhead.